4 Steps to Boosting Your Back Health Through Yoga

 4. Two-Knee Spinal Twist for a Coordinated Gentle Movement

-The Two-knee Spinal Twist is much easier to perform than the name suggests, so don’t get immediately put off.
+The Spinal Twist is much easier to perform than the name suggests, so don’t get immediately put off.
 Lie on your back with your arms outstretched and legs drawn up with the knees together.
 The hips and knees are then rotated to one side until they touch the gym mat.
 At this point, you can use a hand to hold the knees in position for a few seconds to get the maximum stretch from the position.

 This movement will stretch various muscle groups out and strengthen your lower back.
 It’s also great for working out stubborn knots in muscles in the lower region that don’t seem to want to go away!
 Other than getting a back massage, it’s the next best thing.

 It’s possible to purposely choose yoga positions to improve back health.
 Some add flexibility, whereas others will increase overall movement or strengthen the back.
 When done in combination, your back will be far better equipped to get you through each day without unexpected pain.

 - Yoga for Healthy Hair

 - Staying Young with Yoga

 - 6 Foods for Glowing Skin